yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + Define a native _data-plane_ object store API which would greatly improve object store app portability.

 ## Vocabulary
-+  _Brownfield Bucket_ - externally created, manually integrated and managed by a provisioner
++  _Brownfield Bucket_ - externally created, represented by a BuckteClass and managed by a provisioner
 + _Bucket_ - A user-namespaced custom resource representing an object store bucket.
-+ _BucketClass (BC)_ - A cluster-wide (non-namespaced) custom resource containing fields defining the provisioner and an immutable parameter set.
-Referenced by ObjectBucketClaims and populated into the OB.
-Only used for provisioning new buckets.
++  _BucketClass_ - A cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set.
+   + _In Greenfield_: an abstraction of new bucket provisioning.
+   + _In Brownfield_: an abstration of an existing objet store bucket.
-+ _BucketContent (BT)_ - A cluster-scoped custom resource bound to a Bucket and containing relevant metadata.
++ _BucketContent_ - A cluster-scoped custom resource, bound to a Bucket and containing relevant metadata.
-+ _Container Object Storage Interface (COSI)_ -  The specification of gRPC data and methods making up the communication protocol between the driver and the sidecar.
++ _Container Object Storage Interface (COSI)_ -  A specification of gRPC data and methods making up the communication protocol between the driver and the sidecar.
-+ _COSI Controller_ - A single, central controller which manages OBCs, OBs, and Secrets cluster-wide.
-Often referred to below as the "central controller".
++ _COSI Controller_ - A central controller responsible for mananing Buckets, BucketContents, and Secrets cluster-wide.
 + _Driver_ - A containerized gRPC server which implements a storage vendor’s business logic through the COSI interface.
 It can be written in any language supported by gRPC and is independent of Kubernetes.
 + _Greenfield Bucket_ - created and managed by the COSI system.
 +  _Object_ - An atomic, immutable unit of data stored in buckets.
-+ _Sidecar_ - A controller deployed in the same pod as the driver, responsible for managing OBs and communicating with the Driver via gRPC.
++ _Sidecar_ - A BucketContent controller that communicates to the driver via a gRPC client.
-+ _Static Bucket_ - externally created, manually integrated but **lacking** a provisioner
++ _Static Bucket_ - externally created and manually integrated but **lacking** a provisioner

 # Proposal